boppescripting/Orbix/README.md

 }
 ```

 That's all that's needed for a client-only widget.
+The category controls which section it appears in the Add Widget modal.

 ### 3. Add a backend integration (if needed)